adriangs1996/wintry/README.md

 * A handy cli for managing projects (Feeling jealous of Rails ??
 Not any more): Work in progress.

-This is the continuation of NEXTX, which would be deprecated in favor of this

 ## ROADMAP
 ----------
-* Performance similar to FastAPI (need benchmarks and identify bottle necks).
+* Performance similar to FastAPI (When possible, actually FastAPI is a LOWER BOUND) (need benchmarks and identify bottle necks).

 * Create documentation